timkahlke/BASTA/README.txt

 ### Helper scripts

-BASTA provides scripts for filtering seuqences based on assigned taxonomies as well as creating Krona plots for visualization of the taxonomy assignments in directory ./scripts.
+To visualise BASTA results with Krona kronatools (https://github.com/marbl/Krona/wiki/KronaTools) has to be installed.

-### EXAMPLE
+### EXAMPLE WORKFLOW

 # Assign taxonomy for each sequence based on the best 10 blast hits against
 # NCBI's NT database